-The project area is characterized by mixed conifer stands, plantations composed of ponderosa pine and Douglas-fir ranging from 3 to 41 years old and isolated brush patches and rock outcroppings.
+The project area is characterized by mixed conifer stands, plantations composed of ponderosa pine and Douglas-fir ranging from 3 to 32 years old and isolated brush patches and rock outcroppings.
 The native mixed conifer stands are composed of ponderosa pine, sugar pine, white fir, Douglas-fir, and incense cedar.
-Elevations range from 4,290 to 6,420 feet with side slopes of 0-50%.
+Elevations along Meamber Creek Road range from approximately 2,855' to 4,660' with gentle to moderate slopes (generally 5 - 45% with some areas up to 60%).
+Elevations along Indian Creek Road range from approximately 3,655' to 5,315' with gentle to moderate slopes (generally 5 - 45%).
 The portion of the project covered by this document is entirely on Acer Klamath Forests property